-Some vanlifers will find the fan’s size better than others on this list because space is a in camper van can be limited and this is the smallest fan we could find.
+Some vanlifers will find this fan’s size better than others on this list because space in camper van can be limited and this is the smallest fan we could find.
 It provides a 3-speed touch control and low power consumption for precise airflow control in your caravan.
-This caravans 12-volt fan is highly battery friendly.
+This 12-volt fan is highly battery friendly.

 It’s sturdy, and it’ll stay in place even on rugged terrain.
 You can install it in many directions, so you should be able to locate a spot for it in your van.

-It costs less to operate a caravan fan than an air conditioning unit.
-On the other hand, the Bora takes this to a new level.
-When connected to a 12-volt power source, the power consumption of this fan is as low as 0.15/0 ,18/0.27 Ah/hr, depending on the setting.
+You will use way less power to operate a caravan fan than an air conditioning unit, but the Bora fan takes this to a new level.
+When connected to a 12-volt power source, the power consumption of this fan is as low as 0.15/0.18/0.27 Ah/hr, depending on the setting.

-It also has the option to run art 24V if needed.
+It also has the option to run at 24V if needed.

-A price at around 140, with a two-year warranty, the Bora isn’t the cheapest item on this list.
+At a price around the $140 mark, with a two-year warranty, the Bora could be a good option for your camper van.
 We believe this fan is a close 2nd next to its brother, the Caframo Sirocco II.

 MaxxFan Deluxe with Rain Dome

 This is one of the best built-in ceiling fans you can have for your camper van.
-It is specially designed and powerful enough to keep the fresh air moving while in your van.
+It is specially designed and powerful enough to keep fresh air moving in your van.

 It comes with a remote control device for easy use.
 This remote control provides you with the option to turn the fan on and off, as well as control the fan speed.
 Simply set the desired temperature using the remote, and your fan will start running automatically as soon as the temperature in your space reaches or falls below your specified level.

-The Maxxfan Deluxe also has a rain dome that protects the fan from the elements when using it in your van.
+The Maxxfan Deluxe also has a rain dome that always protects your van’s interior from water.

 It is easy to install and is made with high-quality materials that will last for years, so you can be sure that you are getting a product that is built to last.
 The fan comes with a one-year warranty.

 The Maxxfan Deluxe is a bit more expensive than some of the other fans on this list, but it is worth the investment if you are looking for a high-quality, durable, and powerful fan for your camper van.

-We have a Maxxfan Deluxe paired with the Caframo Sirocco II.
-This combination is the best we have come access so far
+We have two Maxxfan Deluxe fans paired with one of the Caframo Sirocco II in our van.
+This is the best combination we have found for our camper van.

 You can check out how we installed our Maxxair fan here.